isaac-j-miller/git-watcher/README.md

 # Introduction

 I have a project (https://github.com/isaac-j-miller/mirror-v2) which I deploy to a raspberry pi in my home.
-I don't want to SSH into the raspberry pi and update or restart the project every time I update the application, and I don't want to stand up a whole CI server on the it because it's a raspberry pi zero w, and it doesn't have a lot of resources.
+I don't want to SSH into the raspberry pi and update or restart the project every time I update the application, and I don't want to stand up a whole CI server on it because it's a raspberry pi zero w, and it doesn't have a lot of resources.
 So I wrote this simple miniature CI tool to listen for github webhooks and/or poll GitHub's API to check for new commits on a specified branch, if it isn't possible or desirable to set up NGINX, port forwarding, a static IP, security, etc.

-Check out https://github.com/isaac-j-miller/mirror-v2 for a poorly-documented usage example.
+Check out https://github.com/isaac-j-miller/mirror-v2 for a poorly-documented, but functional usage example.
 Additionally, there are two examples included in this readme.

 # Installation